muhammadmueenarif/Master-Tailwind-CSS-from-A-to-Z/readme.txt

+Lecture 01.
 It is similar to bootstrap.
 What we learned before in css was vanilla css. in which we use custom css.
 Tailwind saves time.

+Lecture 02.
 Overview of Tailwind
 Copy cdn link form tailwind or learn how to install tailwind.

 if we want to give color we will give class in this way: text-red-500 (first tell the color of text and then